RECKONING: Reasoning through Dynamic Knowledge Encoding: Introduction

 \section{Introduction}

 Consider the sentence: ``John is David's dad, and Tom is John's dad''.
 Concluding that Tom is David's grandfather involves \emph{reasoning} about the information in the sentence.
-Specifically, it requires understanding the direct information, or \emph{contextual knowledge}, given in the sentence: the stated relationships between John, David, and Tom; and combining it with our existing, commonsense knowledge of the world: someone's dad's dad is their grandfather.
-Achieving such logical reasoning automatically has long been a goal of AI \cite{Metaxiotis2002ExpertSI, RuleTaker, ProofWriter,yang-etal-2022-generating}.
+Specifically, it requires understanding the direct information, or \emph{contextual knowledge}, given in the sentence: the stated relationships between John, David, and Tom; and combining it with our existing, \emph{commonsense knowledge} of the world: someone's dad's dad is their grandfather.
+Achieving such logical reasoning automatically has long been a goal of AI \cite{RuleTaker, Metaxiotis2002ExpertSI, ProofWriter,yang-etal-2022-generating}.

 The example above demonstrates two necessary abilities required for successful reasoning: first, holding large amounts of commonsense or general knowledge about the world, and second, processing and combining new information with existing knowledge.
-Transformer-based large language models have shown a remarkable capacity for the first of these abilities, repeatedly being demonstrated to memorize large amounts of data, or \emph{parametric knowledge}, in their weights \cite{rogers-etal-2020-primer,bosselut2019comet,carlini2021extracting, meng2022locating}.
+Transformer-based large language models have shown a remarkable capacity for the first of these abilities, repeatedly being demonstrated to memorize large amounts of data, or \emph{parametric knowledge}, in their weights \cite{bosselut2019comet, carlini2021extracting, meng2022locating, rogers-etal-2020-primer}.

 For the second, recent work showed that transformers fine-tuned to predict answers over a concatenated context (``The cow is big; If something is big then it chases the dog; If the cow chases the dog then the cow sees the rabbit'') and question (``Did the cow see the rabbit?'') achieve high performance on reasoning tasks where all necessary knowledge is given in the context \cite{RuleTaker}.
-We refer to this general setting as \emph{in-context reasoning} (ICR), and differentiate by amount and type of knowledge given \cite{helwe-etal-2021-reasoning}.
+We refer to this general setting as \emph{in-context reasoning} (ICR).